-Make this shawl larger or smaller by casting on more (or less) stitches.
-This will of course change the yarn requirements.
+Make this shawl larger or smaller by casting on more (or fewer) stitches.
+This will, of course, change the yarn requirements.

 - Written for a gauge of approx. 15.5 sts / 36 rows = 10 cm (4 inches) measured over garter stitch, gauge is however not critical in this design.

 - Pattern languages included: English and Dutch (Dit patroon omvat zowel een Nederlandse als een Engelse versie)

 - Digital PDF has 3 pages (A4 size)

 - The sample shawl was knit using 6 skeins of Katia Merino 100% in color 42 [100% wool; 102 m (111 yds) per 50 g skein].
 Substitute any DK or worsted weight yarn for a similar result, or substitute sport weight yarn for a smaller shawl.

 - Circular needle size 5 mm (US 8), 80 cm (32 inches).
 Use needles appropriate for the yarn chosen.

 - Yarn needle